 In addition, boys' voices crack and eventually become deeper, their penises grow longer and wider, and their testes get bigger.
-All of these changes mean that their bodies are developing as they should during puberty.
+These changes mean that their bodies are developing as they should during puberty.

 Girls' bodies usually become curvier.
 Their hips get wider and their breasts develop, starting with just a little swelling under the nipples.
 Sometimes one breast grows more quickly than the other, but most of the time they even out.
 Girls may start wearing bras around this time, especially if they are involved in sports or exercise classes.

-One question a girl will have is: When will I get my first period?
+Girls might wonder: When will I get my first period?
 This usually happens about 2 years after her breasts start to develop.
-The menstrual (say: MEN-strul) period, or monthly cycle, is when blood is released through the vagina.
+The menstrual (say: MEN-strul) period, or monthly cycle, is when blood is leaves the body through the vagina.
 That may sound alarming, but it's normal and it signals that a girl is growing up and her body is preparing so that she can have a baby someday.

 Another thing that may come with puberty is acne (say: AK-nee) — or pimples — caused by all those hormones at work in the body.